Grokzen/docker-redis-cluster/README.md

 # Usage

+If you want to use `docker-compose (fig)` please read next section.

 Download the latest build from docker hub with `docker pull grokzen/redis-cluster`

 To build the image run either `make build` or `make rebuild`.
 It will be built to the image name `grokzen/redis-cluster`.